SystemsApproach/5G/arch.rst

     Station) control plane tunneled over SCTP/IP and user plane tunneled over GTP/UDP/IP.

-Fifth, the base station coordinates UE handovers between neighboring base stations, using direct station-to-station links.
+Fifth, each base station coordinates UE handovers with neighboring base stations, using direct station-to-station links.
 Exactly like the station-to-core connectivity shown in the previous figure, these links are used to transfer both control plane (SCTP over IP) and user plane